birkenkrahe/csc-410/README.md

 ![img](./img/cover.jpg)

-# Introduction to Programming in C++p
+# Data Communications and Networks

 # What's in this repo?

--   Repository for CSC 100 - Introduction to Programming in C++
+-   Repository for CSC 410 - Data Communications and Networks
 -   Emacs Org-mode files( `.org`) are rendered as Markdown (not on mobile app but works well in mobile browser).
 -   Reference links in the files lead to a 404 error.
 You always find